dapetoo/Simple-Dice-App/magic_8_ball_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-The Ask Me Anything app is similar to the Dice App because they both used the same concept The AMA uses AnimatedContainer widget instead of Container widget